adioshun/gitBook_DeepSlam/paper2017-past-present-future-slam.md

 - More formally, a **metric representation** (or metric map) is a **symbolic structure** that encodes the geometry of the environment.

-- We claim that understanding how to choose a suitable metric representation for SLAM (and extending the set or representations currently used in robotics) will impact many research areas, including long-term navigation, physical interaction with the environment, and human-robot interaction.
+- 알맞은 metric representation를 선택 하는것은 중요 하다. `We claim that understanding how to choose a suitable metric representation for SLAM (and extending the set or representations currently used in robotics) will impact many research areas, `
+	- including long-term navigation, physical interaction with the environment, and human-robot interaction.

-Geometric modeling appears much simpler in the 2D case,with only two predominant paradigms: landmark-based maps and occupancy grid maps.
+- Geometric modeling appears much simpler in the 2D case,with only two predominant paradigms: landmark-based maps and occupancy grid maps.

 The former models the environmentas a sparse set of landmarks, the latter discretizes the environmentin cells and assigns a probability of occupation to eachcell.